 An Excel sheet with both the data and the results can be downloaded by clicking on the button below:

 The data have been obtained in [Box, G.E.P. and Jenkins, G.M.
 (1976).
 Time Series Analysis: Forecasting and Control.
 Holden-Day, San Francisco], and correspond to monthly international airline passengers (in thousands) from January 1949 to December 1960.
 It is widely used as a nonstationary seasonal time series.
 Our goal is to test whether there is a trend in the time series.

 Setting up a Mann-Kendall trend test with XLSTAT

 After opening XLSTAT, select the Mann-Kendall trend tests under the Time series analysis menu.

 The Mann-Kendall dialog box appears.

-We also assume that the series are dependent (eg values of January and February are dependent) so we activate the option Serial dependence.
+Let's assume that the series are dependent (eg values of January and February are dependent).
+We, therefore, we activate the option Serial dependence.